-B. The moratorium will commence upon adoption by City Council of a Resolution setting forth the facts and circumstances for activation and shall expire thirty (30) days after adoption of the Resolution, unless the Ordinance is further extended by a subsequent resolution of the City Council.
+B. The moratorium will commence upon adoption by City Council of a Resolution setting forth the facts and circumstances for activation and shall expire thirty (30) days after adoption, unless the Resolution is otherwise extended by approval of the City Council.